-Disabled livestock must be handled humanely in all situations:
+Disabled livestock must be handled humanely.

 If an otherwise healthy animal has been recently injured, and the animal is ambulatory, it should be treated, shipped directly to a state or federally inspected slaughter plant, humanely slaughtered on the farm (where state laws permit), or euthanized.
 Injured, ambulatory animals should not be commingled with other animals during transport.

 Animals that are down should be euthanized immediately and not taken to slaughter.
 However, if swine are down, and are not in extreme distress or do not have an obviously irreversible condition, they may be allowed up to 2 hours to recover.
-Acceptable interventions to assist in this recovery include rest, cooling, or other treatments that do not create violative drug residue concerns.
+Acceptable interventions to assist swine in this recovery include rest, cooling, or other treatments that do not create violative drug residue concerns.